-"I must tell this one, it is too good to keep.
-When all you boys were out the other day a young lady came into the office on passenger business.
-I looked around for Drake, Bible or Bob, but they were all out, so I put on my best smile and advanced to the front.
-Just when I got down to the railing I was seized with an uncontrollable desire to sneeze.
+I must tell this one, it is too good keep.
+When all you boys were out to keep.
+When all you boys were out the other day a young lady came into the office on passenger business. but they were all out, so I put on my best smile and advanced to the front best smile and advanced to the front.
+Just when I got down to the railing I was selzed with an uncontrollable desire to sneeze.
 There was nothing to do but to turn my head and sneeze.
-I had kept it in so long that when I did eventually sneeze awhy went my store teeth sliding across the floor.
+I had kept it in so long that when I did eventually sneeze away went my store teeth sliding across the floor.
 It was an awful situation.
-I dropped my handkerchief on my teeth, picked them up, dusted them off and popped them into my mouth and turned round wearing my most fascinating smile.
+I dropped my handkerchief on my teeth, picked them up, dusted them off and popped them up, dusted them off and popped them into my mouth and turned round wear-ing my most fascinating smile.
 My, but I was hot.
-There stood the young lady grasping the railing firmly with both hands and going purple in the face in her effort not to laugh.
+There stood the young grasping the railing firmly with hands and going purple in the face in her effort not to laugh.
 There was but one thing to do and I did it.
-"Madame," I said, 'please sit down and laugh and then let us talk business.
-She tried hard to control herself, but eventually we both had our laugh out."
+"Ma-dame.'
+I said. 'please sit down and laugh and then let us talk business."
+She tried hard to control herself, bu eventually we both had our laugh out.